 Whether you’re just getting started in the gym, you’re a runner dipping a toe into cross-training or you’re a seasoned pro looking to switch up your workout routine, you need to go into the gym with a plan.
 This includes nailing down just how many exercises you should do per workout.
 After all, you want to build muscle, improve your self-confidence or log faster miles.

-Many people wonder how many exercises to do per workout.
-After all, you want to build muscle and tone, but you don’t want to wind up feeling sore for days.
-Of course, the amount of distinct exercises you do will vary depending on your goals, how much time you have, and whether or not you’re doing a full-body workout or focusing on one area.
+The one thing you don’t want to do—overtrain and end up sore for days (or worse, injured).
+Of course, the amount of exercises you do per workout will vary depending on your goals, how much time you have, and whether you’re doing a full-body workout or working a single muscle group.
 Read on to get the breakdown on how many exercises you really need to be doing during every workout.

-How many exercises should you do per workout?
+How many exercises should I do per workout?

 Another factor?
 What muscle you’re training.
-You will be able to do more exercises with a larger muscle group that fatigues less easily, like the legs, than you would be able to do with a smaller muscle, like triceps, who get tired more quickly.
-Instead of trying to get through a certain amount of exercises, listen to your body which will tell you when it can push a bit more, and when it needs a break.
+You will be able to do more exercises with a larger muscle group that fatigues less easily, such as the legs, than you would be able to do with a smaller muscle, such as triceps, who get tired more quickly.
+Instead of trying to get through a certain amount of exercises, listen to your body which will tell you when it can push a bit more, and when it’s time for a break.